-As a team, Baloga’s 2012 squad produced the best scoring average in program history with an average score of 294.8.
-The squad also combined to break the MAAC Tournament record by nine strokes, finishing with a team score of 4-over 868.
+As a group, Baloga’s 2015 team produced the best scoring average in program history, with an average score of 292.78, while his 2012 squad combined to break, and still holds, the MAAC Tournament record by nine strokes, finishing with a team score of 4-over 868.

-> In addition to his national amateur competition, Baloga has won several amateur titles around the region.
-Baloga took first place at the 2010 and 2012 Washington Metropolitan Mid-Amateur Championship, the 2009 Baltimore City Amateur Championship, the 2008 and 2011 Maryland Amateur Stroke Play Championship and the 2008 Middle Atlantic Amateur Championship.
-He also qualified for U.S. Open sectional qualifying for the past four years and made the cut for match play at the Maryland Amateur six times.
+In addition to his national amateur competition, Baloga has won several amateur titles around the region.
+Baloga took first place at the 2010 and 2012 Washington Metropolitan Mid-Amateur Championship, the 2010 Maryland Mid-Amateur Championship, the 2008 and 2011 Maryland Amateur Stroke Play Championship and the 2008 Middle Atlantic Amateur Championship.
+He also qualified for U.S. Open sectionals in 2013, 2012, 2011, 2010 and 2009 and has made the cut for match play at the Maryland Amateur nine times.

-> Baloga resides in Towson with his wife, Marci, and son, Hudson.
+Baloga resides in Towson with his wife, Marci, and son, Hudson.

-> The Loyola University Maryland golf team finished the Seahawk Intercollegiate at the Country Club...
+The Loyola University Maryland golf team is in 18th place following the first round of the Kiawah...

-> The Loyola University Maryland golf team had a tough third and final round of the Cleveland Golf ...
+The Loyola University Maryland golf team put together a solid finish to the first round of a cold...

 Golfers Set For Wolfpack Fall Intercollegiate

 The Loyola University Maryland golf team will travel to Raleigh, North Carolina, to compete in...